marinaskevin/Wedding-Planner/README.md

 }
 ```

-* In the command line, run the following:
+* In the command line, run the following in the Wedding Planner project directory:

 ```
 dotnet restore